-If you're a fellow Motion Artist looking for some sweet knowledge – this page is for you.
-Here's where I chronicle the occasional tutorials I make for Cinema 4D, After Effects, Moving Pictures in general and Motion in particular.
+If you're a fellow Motion Designer or Animator looking for some sweet knowledge – this page is for you.
+Here's where I chronicle the tutorials I make for Cinema 4D, After Effects, Moving Pictures in general and Motion in particular.
 All my tutorials are hosted on my YouTube Channel, and I invite you to come hang out there.

 A very quick one on how to use the Atmosphere Volume Shader (previously known as Atmospheric Scattering) to get Volumetric Light in the new release of Arnold for Cinema 4D.
 Great for moody scenes, and damn near mandatory for cyber punk.